 AR and 3D visualization of products is not just an adaptation of new technology for businesses.
 It has a lot of benefits to offer.
 With so many big companies adopting this technology, brands who still haven’t started using AR and 3D must understand how this technology can change the fate of their business.

-So now that you've seen on the big players are using it, here is how AR and 3D technology can benefit your business...
+So now that you've seen how the big players are using it, here's how AR and 3D technology can benefit your business...